 Major medical treatment, defined as procedures which involve:

 - significant risk; or

 - significant invasion of bodily integrity requiring an incision, producing substantial pain, discomfort, debilitation or having a significant recovery period; or

 - physical restraints, except in an emergency; or

 - psychoactive medications (except when used post-op, acutely for less than 48 hours, or emergency)

 - An attending physician shall make a recommendation in consultation with hospital staff directly responsible for the patient's care;

 - In a general hospital, at least one other physician designated by the hospital must independently concur that the recommendation is appropriate;

-- In a nursing home, the medical director of the facility, or a physician designated by the medical director, must independently concur that the recommendation is appropriate.
+- In a nursing home, and for a hospice patient not in a general hospital, the medical director of the facilityor hospice, or a physician, nurse practitioner or physician assistant designated by the medical director or hospice, must independently concur that the recommendation is appropriate.
+PHL § 2994-g.